TaTooKa/froth/docs/source/index.rst

 F.R.O.T.H. stands for **"Fantasy Rules of the House"**.
 It means any TTRPG hack based on classic and/or traditional rules systems.

-This website hosts **MY** FROTH systems and procedures, but anyone can create their own FROTH based on these or already existing rules systems.
+This website hosts **MY** FROTH systems and procedures, but anyone can create their own FROTH game based on these or already existing rules systems.

 .. toctree::
    :caption: Philosophy